 When writing your will, it’s essential to include the following details:

-• Names of your beneficiaries and their relationship to you.
+- Names and full addresses of your beneficiaries, and their relationship to you.

 Importance of Reviewing and Updating Your Will

-By regularly reviewing your will, you can have peace of mind knowing that your loved ones are protected.
+By regularly reviewing your will — ideally every 3 to 5 years or after any major life event — you can have peace of mind knowing that your loved ones are protected and your estate plan is up to date.

 Considerations for Specific Circumstances